Virginia State Route 244

 State Route 244 (SR 244) is a primary state highway in the U.S. state of Virginia.
-Known as Columbia Pike, the state highway runs 4.58 mi from SR 236 in Annandale to the Arlington County line.
-Columbia Pike continues east to SR 27 and Interstate 395 (I-395) at The Pentagon in Arlington.
+Known as Columbia Pike, the state highway's first segment runs 4.58 mi from SR 236 in Annandale to the Arlington County line.
+Columbia Pike then continues east to SR 27 and Interstate 395 (I-395) at the Pentagon in Arlington.
 Columbia Pike is a major southwest-northeast thoroughfare in northeastern Fairfax County and eastern Arlington County, connecting Annandale with SR 7 at Bailey's Crossroads and SR 120 in the multicultural Westmont neighborhood of Arlington.